GuangxiangZhu/GEM/README.md

 * Input file

     File of Hi-C map: A N × N (N is the number of genomic loci) symmetric matrix separated by the table delimiter.
-The elements of this matrix represent interaction frequencies of Hi-C map.
+The elements of it represent interaction frequencies of the Hi-C map.
 Example: X.txt.

     File of genomic loci: A 𝑁 × 1 matrix separated by the table delimiter.
-The elements of this matrix represent the sequence position of the genomic loci.
+The elements of it represent the sequence position of the genomic loci.
 Example: loci.txt.

 * Output information

-    The final total cost, data cost, energy cost and inferred latent funtion (optional) are shown.
+    Final total cost, data cost, energy cost and inferred latent funtion (optional).

 * Output file